 By Tim Vickery, SI.com

-Through May, SI.com will profile World Cup teams weekly.
-We continue with Paraguay.
+Through April, SI.com will profile two World Cup teams a week.
+We continue with Chile.
 Click here for the full archive.

 What to watch for